0x1iii1ii/PPPwn-Luckfox/README.md

 ## Note

 - Currently support PS4 version: `9.00, 9.60, 10.00, 10.01, 11.00`
-- The average PPPwned time is around `1min - 2min` sometimes it loads in under `1 minute`, it also depends on the speed of your SD card
+- The average PPPwned time is around `1min - 2min` sometimes it loads under `1 minute`
 - Using `pppwn` nightly build from xfangfang PPPwn_cpp <be>

 ## What it does